Dr. Joann Randall, DVM, DACT

 His journey ultimately led Dr. Dustin to the University of Illinois where he earned both his Bachelor of Science in Animal Sciences as well as his Doctorate in Veterinary Medicine.
 During veterinary school, his passions flourished.
 He served as the ethics committee representative for the college and he became the founder and President of the Diagnostic Imaging Club.
 His accomplishments in diagnostic imaging earned him the American College of Veterinary Radiology's Senior Student Award.
 He has continued to refine his skills in practice.
 His particular areas of focus lie in ultrasound, cardiology, and surgery.

 When Dr. Dustin isn't working or traveling on mission trips abroad, he enjoys spending his free time outdoors.
-Anything from hunting, fishing, camping, or even just going on runs and hikes with his pup named Dierks, you won't find him inside on a sunny day!
+Anything from hunting, fishing, camping, or even just going on runs and hikes with his dogs Dierks and Cali, you won't find him inside on a sunny day!